 Joe is Founder and Executive Director of Stronghold Ministry, a non-profit ministry that provides spiritual help to cancer patients and those in crisis.
 An ordained minister, Joe has a Masters of Theology (ThM) degree from Dallas Theological Seminary.
 He founded and pastored a church in Dallas for 18 years.
 Joe and his wife, Terri, have two adult children, a son Jesse, and daughter, Amy.

 Free eBook of My Stronghold for cancer patients & their caretakers here.

 To purchase this book go here.

-*You may also be interested in Joe & Terri’s devotional book, In His Grip, Meditations with the Great Physician and Terri’s book, Dealing With Feelings, A Journal of God’s Promises, or Journey with God Through Suffering, by Joe Fornear.
+*You may also be interested in Joe & Terri’s devotional book, In His Grip, Meditations with the Great Physician and Terri’s book, Dealing With Feelings, A Journal of God’s Promises, Terri’s book, Abiding Through the Shadows, A Caretaker’s Struggle with God’s Goodness, or Journey with God Through Suffering, by Joe Fornear.

 Email us your review or add your name and review in the comments section below.

 A million thanks for writing My Stronghold.
 For over two years, I’ve scoured the internet and countless blogs looking for the raw truth and positivity your book gave me.
 Such a blessing!!!